pqabelian/abewallet/docs/AbewalletDesign.md

 To generate an **instance address**, an **instance seed** is firstly generated from the two derived seeds and the current index number.
 More specifically, the instance seed consists of two parts, where the first part is generated from (the address key, the index number) and the second part is generated from (the value key seed, the index number).
-Then, the instance seed is used to call the package `abec.abecrypto`, and an instance address and its keys are returned.
+Then, the instance seed is used to call the package `abec/abecrypto`, and an instance address and its keys are returned.
 The keys include **crypto address spend key**, **crypto address serial number key**, and **crypto view key**.
 The index number will be incremented by 1.

 - **instance address** is used as the mining address in mining or receiving address in transfer transactions.